potto216/BlueR-Test/README.md

 # BlueR-Test - Code to test BlueR's functionality

 ## Overview
 This is a temporary repository to test the functionality of [BlueR].
 The repository will focus on system tests using code that controls Bluetooth (BR/EDR and BLE) adapters as opposed to a mocking interface.
 The tests will validate [BlueR] functionality over the air between multiple adapters.
 [Remoc] will be used to coordinate the multiple programs communicating through the adapters.
-The current suite of tests are:

-The name is randomly generated

- 1. Check the address functionality of the client
- 2. Exercise the functionality of the advertisement capabilities of module bluer::adv

- These tests currently only run under Linux.

-## Test Cases

-### Test the basic advertise feature

-This tests the [BlueR] Advertisement struct to perform basic advertisements.
+The testing framework is based on a client server architecture.
+A server is started which listens for clients to request tests.
+Clients then connect to the server using [Remoc] and perform individual tests.

-This test assumes two bluetooth controllers are connected to a single Linux VM.
+All tests assumes two bluetooth controllers are connected to a single Linux host.
+Additionally all tests require the server to be started before the clients.

-First startup the server software in one terminal that will look for clients requesting tests.
+To sue the framework first startup the server software in one terminal that will look for clients requesting tests.
 The server manages the adapters.
 The server can be started with:
 `cargo run -- -d server`

+Next in another terminal start a client.
+A client will perform one test of [BlueR]'s functionality and exit.

+## Test Cases
+For all tests the name of the device is randomly generated.
+These tests currently only run under Linux.
+The current suite of tests are:

+### Test the ability to detect a server advertising
-To test receiving a server address run:
+In this test the client receives the server address over [Remoc] and then looks for an advertisement from that address To test receiving a server address run:
 `cargo run -- -d client server-address`

-To test
+### Exercise the functionality of the advertisement capabilities of module bluer::adv
+These tests verify that the server BLE advertisements are populated with the correct information.
-`cargo run -- -d client advertising-service-data` `cargo run -- -d client advertising-service-uuids128`
+To test sending service uuids or data in the advertisement `cargo run -- -d client advertising-service-data` `cargo run -- -d client advertising-service-uuids128`

+### The general usage is
 USAGE:
     bluer-test client [OPTIONS] <SUBCOMMAND>